FDUCSLG/PRML-2019Spring-FDU/assignment-1/17307130196/assignment1.md

 For another example, fix N=3 and K=2 in a 1D situation.
 And we named the three data from small to big as $ d_0,d_1,d_2 $.
 So test point between $d_0$ and $d_1$ has probability estimation as $\frac{2}{3×(d_1-d_0)}$.
 So $\int^{d_1}_{d_0}p(x)dx=\frac{2}{3×(d_1-d_0)}×(d_1-d_0)=\frac{2}{3}$.
 So $ \int^{d_2}_{d_0}p(x)dx=\frac{4}{3}>1 $.
 So it's invalid, too.

 In fact, the formular of k-NN isn't connected to the definition of probability, but closely connected to density.

+## Conclusions

+In this paper, we simply discuss the parameters' influences over Histogram Method, KDE and k-NN on probability density estimation.
+We have discussed the influences caused by variance of the number of data, and choice of *bins*, *h*, *K* case by case.
+In general, as the database grows, the result is always better.
+But for other parameters, they have specific optimal according to *N*.
+They will have bad performances when they are too small or too big.
+And we have used *least-squares cross-validation* method to pick a nice parameter and confirmed our predictions in some way.
+Some other little considerations and works all have detailed discussions in the body of this paper.

+## Attachments

+Attachments mainly include figures produced in the exploring process.
+Some of them have already presented in this paper.
+Please help yourself if you are interested in them.
+The name of each folder implies its aim, and I hope they are clear enough.

+## References

+Christopher M.Bishop, *Recognizing and Machine Learning*.

+Jinmi Kim, Choongrak Kim, 2013, *Reducing the mean squared error in kernel density estimation*.
+Journal of the Korean Statistical Society, 387-397

+Statistic 240 Lecture Notes: www.stat.berkeley.edu/∼stark/index.html